Enabling The Tableau Blueprint

 Note that governance is also very important at the Tableau Datasource level and this is also something Wiiisdom Ops can help you govern.

 There can be many things to monitor within a Tableau environment with the added risk of not having enough time to monitor them all.
 This is also often done manually and so can be very error-prone.
 With Wiiisdom Ops, you can set up automated testing to monitor your Tableau dashboards in Production, where it really matters the most.
 Even better, any testing can be scheduled so you can literally (in the words of Tableau) “set it and forget it”.
 This article will explain in detail how to set up Test-Driven Development for your Tableau platform.
+You can also discover how BI testing solutions can improve your Tableau Server monitoring strategy in this article.

 At this station stop, we’d recommend carrying out these types of testing: